 This seven-week online workshop will help you target and strategically apply to MFA programs in order to continue your study of poetry at the graduate level.
 You’ll receive peer and instructor feedback on your writing sample (10–12 pages, submitted with your registration), personal statement and other supporting documents—as well as an overview of the differences between funded and unfunded programs and how best to navigate the application process (i.e. number of applications to submit, aesthetic fit, faculty reputation, size of program, cost of living, etc).
 You’ll be guided by Natalie Eilbert, a Columbia MFA graduate and former Jay C. and Ruth Halls Fellow at the University of Wisconsin–Madison.
 Weekly work for the course will be done asynchronously via Wet Ink, and the professor will provide video introductions to course material and assignments and a one-on-one video conference with each student to answer more technical questions about the application process.
 Past bootcamp participants have won fellowships to attend Iowa, Michigan, NYU, UT–Austin, Columbia, Hunter, Syracuse and Oregon, among other top MFA programs.

 Natalie Eilbert is the author of Indictus (Noemi Press, 2018), winner of the 2016 Noemi Press Book Award in Poetry, Swan Feast (Bloof Books, 2015) and the chapbooks Conversation with the Stone Wife (Bloof Books, 2014) and And I Shall Again Be Virtuous (Big Lucks, 2014).
 Her work has appeared in the New Yorker, Kenyon Review, Tin House, Granta, jubilat and elsewhere.
-She is the recipient of the 2016–17 Jay C. and Ruth Halls Poetry Fellowship at the University of Wisconsin–Madison and is the founding editor of the Atlas Review.
+She is the recipient of the 2016–17 Jay C. and Ruth Halls Poetry Fellowship at the University of Wisconsin–Madison and an NEA fellowship.
+She is the founding editor of the Atlas Review.